-Fishing is so dynamic that it covers many ways to achieve the goal to get that elusive bite.
-Sometimes when I fish, I can easily get them just below the surface – but when I aim for the big ones, the ones I’d like to call “bottom-feeders” I use a Carolina rig as my go-to fish catcher.
+Fishing is so dynamic that it covers many ways to achieve the goal of getting that elusive bite.
+Sometimes when I fish, I can easily get them just below the surface – but when I aim for the big ones, the ones I’d like to call “bottom-feeders,” I use a Carolina rig as my go-to fish catcher.

 Before putting everything together, these are the things you’ll need for your Carolina rig, minus your fishing rod:

-- The Sinker – You may use a downrigger; I find it preferable to use the bullet shaped sinker, which is what our Carolina rig uses along with a bead.
+You may use a downrigger; I find it preferable to use the bullet-shaped sinker, which is what our Carolina rig uses, along with a bead.
 Sinkers usually weigh 10 to 15 pounds, and these are used to let your lure reach the bottom surface to get to those fish!

-- The Bead – A bead usually made of plastic is used to protect your knot from the sinker.
-It also adds an enticing noise when it collides with the weight and this actually actively attracts more fish to your lure!
+A bead usually made of plastic protects your knot from the sinker.
+It also adds an enticing noise when it collides with the weight, actively attracting more fish to your lure!

-- Lures – Most lures for bottom feeding fish consist of prey that crawl beneath a water’s surface.
-Worms and crawfish, crustaceans and other critters that creep on the ground are good bets.
+Most lures for bottom-feeding fish consist of prey that crawls beneath a water’s surface.
+Worms and crawfish, crustaceans, and other critters that creep on the ground are good bets.

-- A pair of sharp scissors or a cutter – For the most obvious reason of cutting your line.
-I keep a good pair of shears and bring it with me every time.
+For the most obvious reason of cutting your line.
+I keep a good pair of shears and bring them with me every time.